sunabagg/sunaba-docs/docs/contributing/compile-player.md

 $ haxelib install hxnodejs
 ```

+## Getting the runtime libraries

+You will need to obtain the necessary runtime libraries for you target platform either by [compiling them](compile-runtime.md) or obtaining pre-built ones from GitHub Actions

 ## Build & Run

 Here's an example of how to build & run Sunaba Player from the command line